 Description: 1.
-It is proposed to amend some of the provisions of the Articles of Incorporation in alignment with requirements of regulations and business.
+It is proposed to amend some of the provisions of the Articles of Incorporation for the Company business.

 - 2. Please refer to Attachment 5 on pages 32 to 33 of this handbook for the Table of Amendments to the Articles of Incorporation. - 3.
 Please resolve decision as appropriate.